Appendix E

 configuration.
 (Both and can vary with position in the solid).
 Let denote a closed region within the undeformed

-solid, and let V be the same region of the solid in the deformed
+solid, and let V be the same region of the solid in

-configuration.
+the deformed configuration.
 Suppose that

-within the body.
+denotes the velocity field within the body.
 We shall show that

 and also that

-sign.
-You can’t do this, however,
+integral sign?
+You can’t do this,

-because the volume V changes with
+however, because the volume V changes

-time, as the solid is deforming.
+with time, as the solid is deforming.
 In

 addition, the mass density varies with time, because of the deformation, so